I. Introduction

 Definition

-Race “neutral” policies are the Supreme Court’s short-hand way of describing policies that lack racial (or gender) classifications.20 They may or may not be race-conscious.
+Race “neutral” policies are the Supreme Court’s short-hand way of describing policies that lack racial (or gender) classifications.23 They may or may not be race-conscious.

 Examples

-The Texas Ten Percent Plan: The classification is race-neutral, as it classifies high school class-rank, not racial identity, as the admissions criterion.21
+- The Texas Ten Percent Plan: This policy awards automatic admission to the University of Texas based on graduating within the top 10 percent of a high school class.
+The classification is race-neutral, as it classifies high school class-rank, not racial identity, as the admissions criterion.24

-Examinations and Tests: In 2009, the city of New Haven’s firefighter examination was described as race-neutral, as there was no reason to believe that members of different racial groups would perform differently based upon the content, even though it had a racially disparate statistical outcome among test-takers.22
+- Qualification or Promotion Examinations and Tests: In 2009, the city of New Haven’s firefighter examination was described as race-neutral, as there was no reason to believe that members of different racial groups would perform differently based upon the content, even though it had a racially disparate statistical outcome among test-takers.25

 Misunderstanding

-Nonetheless, this distinction is a source of considerable confusion.
-Even Supreme Court justices have pointed out how the technical legal characterization here may contravene more common-sense understandings, as when Justice Ruth Bader Ginsburg bitingly observed that “only an ostrich could regard the supposedly neutral alternatives [considered or used by the University of Texas, including the Texas Ten Percent Plan] as race unconscious.”24
+This distinction is a source of considerable confusion.
+Even Supreme Court justices have pointed out how the technical legal characterization here may contravene more common-sense understandings, as when Justice Ruth Bader Ginsburg bitingly observed that “only an ostrich could regard the supposedly neutral alternatives [considered or used by the University of Texas, including the Texas Ten Percent Plan] as race unconscious.”27

 III.
 The Law